roderickjackson-bradley/socket_io_app/work/w07/d3/01-python-containers-ranges.md

 - They will probably seem a little confusing as first, but they certainly are a favorite of _Pythonistas_ and you will certainly come across them when googling.

-- Also, _comprehensions_ can be used similarly to create _dictionaries_ too.

 ---
 ### List Comprehensions<br><small>Numerical Example</small>
 <br>